Alopecia (fur loss) in cats

 - Alopecia can be because of a condition that causes fur to fall out or (more commonly) because of a problem that causes your cat to over groom.

 - If your cat has any form of alopecia, it’s likely that they have a condition that is making them uncomfortable and requires treatment from your vet.

 Alopecia can develop as bald patches, patchy fur or as a generally thin coat.
 If your cat is developing alopecia, it may be because of a condition that is causing their fur to fall out, or, could be because of a problem that is causing them to over groom.
 Areas of alopecia are at risk of other problems such as skin infections.

 Causes of alopecia

-Alopecia can be an inherited condition, meaning it’s passed down from a cat’s mother or father.
-The Sphynx cat has been bred to have no fur.
-Having no fur can cause problems such as injuries and sunburn.
+- Breeding - the Sphynx cat has been bred to have no fur.
+Having no fur puts these cats at a much higher risk of problems such as injury and sunburn.

 When to contact your vet

 Book an appointment with your vet if you notice any changes in your cat's coat.
 Some of the conditions that cause alopecia are serious and can make your cat miserable.

 It's important to let your vet know about any other symptoms you have noticed, such as:

 - A rash, scabs or patches of dark skin